elegant-scipy/elegant-scipy/markdown/ch6.markdown

 ecological impact of species extinction, and indeed find that PageRank predicts ecological importance better than in-degree.

-Before we move on though, we'll note that PageRank can be computed several different ways.
+Before we wrap up though, we'll note that PageRank can be computed several different ways.
 One way, complementary to what we did above, is called the *power method*, and it's quite, well, powerful!
 It stems from the [Perron-Frobenius theorem](https://en.wikipedia.org/wiki/Perron%E2%80%93Frobenius_theorem),